mr-bt/manager.README/README.md

 * Perpetual optimism is a force multiplier.
 * The commander in the field is always right and the rear echelon is wrong unless proved otherwise.

+#### The 21 irrefutable laws of leadership

+I'm a big fan of John C. Maxwell books on leadership.
+Get familiar with the: [The 21 irrefutable laws Of leadership](https://www.amazon.co.uk/dp/B00ETK5N5O).
+You can also find a good summary [here.](http://hgimnetwork.org/2015/01/book-summary-the-21-irrefutable-laws-of-leadership-by-john-maxwell-part-1/)

 #### Command & control or authoritative leadership style (AKA top-down)

 Is not advisable!
 Only when a team is in *survival mode* and for a short period, I'll not question if your judgement is sound.
 I also appreciate a heads-up when you feel is needed.